OSpyropoulos/wikiads-web-app/README.md

    npm run devstart
    ```

-4. **Access the App**: Open your web browser and navigate to `http://localhost:8081` to access the WikiAds Web App.
+4. **Access the App**: Open your web browser and navigate to `http://localhost:8081` to browse Silver Chance.

 ### Enjoy Silver Chance !